dmatis/fundamental-styles/docs/pages/layouts/layout-grid.md

 <br/>

 ##  Layout Grid with sizing and responsiveness
-Add the `fd-col--col-x--size` to define that column size only for a certain screen size and above
+Add the `fd-col--col-x--size` to define that column size only for a certain screen size and above.
 {% capture breakpoints %}
     <div class="fd-container">
         <div class="fd-row">